 DevOps takes complete ownership of release management.
 It fully automates the process so that there is never a conflict in the outcome despite different versions running and different environments.
 Some of the tools for releasing stage are Jenkins and Codeship etc.

 As Applications Performance Monitoring becomes part of DevOps pipeline, the ownership of performance monitoring lies with the development team as well.
 This shortens the life cycle of fixes required to maintain desirable performance.
 Some of the tools for monitoring stage are Nagios, Splunk, DataDog etc.

 As discussed, although DevOps is not a tool in itself, its practitioners need tools to implement the concepts.
-Here are top 9 open source DevOps tools that are most popular for implementing DevOps:
+Here are the top 9 open-source DevOps tools that are most popular for implementing DevOps:

 Build.
 Deploy.
 Automate.

 Jenkins is a continuous integration server software deployed on the central server where software building takes place.
 It is written in Java and highly customisable for a project of any size and complexity.
 There are plenty of plugins and add-ons available for it.

 Some of its features are: